gmx-io/gmx-synthetics/README.md

 \*eventUtils contracts emit events using the event emitter, the events are generalized to allow new key-values to be added to events without requiring an update of ABIs.

+## GLV

+Short for GMX Liquidity Vault: a wrapper of multiple markets with the same long and short tokens.
+Liquidity is automatically rebalanced between underlying markets based on markets utilisation.

 # Technical Overview

 This section provides a technical description of the contracts.